pbl64k/icfpc2015/README.md

 for evaluating a given position.

-So I tried a variety of value functions, ranging from simply attempting to maximize the reachability of the board cells from the starting position (but reachability is a vague term, especially when we're considering more sophisticated multi-cell pieces), and eventually got to the point where I would simply consider:
+So I tried a variety of value functions, ranging from simply attempting to maximize the reachability of the board cells from the starting position (but reachability is a vague term, especially when we're considering more sophisticated multi-cell pieces) to various tricks intended to minimize the partitioning of the empty cells on the board into disconnected components, and eventually got to the point where I would simply consider:

 1. Placing pieces lower to be a good thing.